-Green Chile White Chicken Lasagna is everything you love about classic lasagna.
+Green Chile Chicken Lasagna is everything you love about classic lasagna.
 However, this version combines layers of lasagna noodles with lean shredded chicken breast, cheese and a luscious green chile white sauce.
-This Green Chile Chicken Lasagna is a totally irresistible, make ahead recipe to feed a crowd.
+Totally irresistible, a make ahead recipe to feed a crowd.

 I’ve been planning this Green Chile Chicken Lasagna recipe for months, but simply never got around to bringing it to life.
-Now that we’re smack dab in the middle of comfort food season and with my new lasagna pan begging for … well … lasagna, my white chicken lasagna has finally made its debut.
+Now that we’re smack dab in the middle of comfort food season and with my new lasagna pan begging for … well … lasagna, this recipe has finally made its debut.

 I always have bags of fresh roasted chile peppers in the freezer.
 I have Hatch, from New Mexico and Pueblo Chile Peppers grown right here in the Arkansas Valley of Colorado.